mjkarley/mjkarley-HW1/README.md

 ### Solution

+Something I have used in the past is Gimp.
+It's a free, open source alternative to photoshop, aka, a photo editor.
+I downloaded it a couple years ago to photoshop a few pictures, and it did the job.
+I wasn't very familiar with the software at the time, but apparently it's the most popular photo editor on Linux.
+I also just learned that GIMP stands for GNU Image Manipulation Program, which is crazy to me because I had no idea when i downloaded it with windows a couple years ago, before I knew anything about Linux.

-Write your solution here.
+[Write your solution here.
 Note, in the past, we've used a full, graphical version of Linux.
 With WSL, you probably don't have as direct a path for exploring software in the Software Manager.
-However, use the power of Google (or AskJeeves) to explore what sorts of open-source software is out there for technical or other applications.
+However, use the power of Google (or AskJeeves) to explore what sorts of open-source software is out there for technical or other applications.]

 ## Problem 3 -- Your CPU